 We degenerate into hideous puppets, haunted by the memory of the passions of which we were too much afraid, and the exquisite temptations that we had not the courage to yield to.
 Youth!
 Youth!
 There is absolutely nothing in the world but youth!1

 Why would religion preach against youthful indulgence?
-Perhaps because abstinence has given a few the impression of a quietly happy or satisfactory life—I cannot begrudge them that.
+Perhaps because abstinence has given a few the impression of a quietly happy or satisfactory life—I can’t begrudge them that.
 I also don’t deny that indulgence often leads to excess and extremes, which are dangerous, if still useful.
 And the worship of or clinging to youth is really just another form of betrayal against the present.
 The grass is not greener ten years ago, but it could have been had I recognized then the value of the present, and can be now if I do the same.

 What was youth at its best?
 A green, an unripe time…2